apace7/local_volume_database/data/readme.md

 j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace)

 columns:
-key: unique identifier for each object
+key: unique identifier for each system
 host: host of system [MW, LMC, M31, etc]
 confirmed_real: system has been confirmed with either deeper photometry, follow-up spectroscopy, proper motion, or other methods
 confirmed_dwarf: (or confirmed_star_cluster) system has been confirmed to be dwarf galaxy (or star cluster) based on spectroscopy, and/or deeper photometry.